Bushido (character)

-Bushido (Ryuku Orsono) is a superhero appearing in media published by DC Comics.
-He is a Japanese swordsman and a member of the Teen Titans.
-Bushido was killed by Superboy-Prime during the Infinite Crisis event in 2006 and has made limited appearances since.
+Bushido (Ryuko Orsono) is a superhero appearing in media published by DC Comics.
+The character is originally from Japan and is a member of the Teen Titans.
+He is a skilled swordsman, with his weapons connecting him to the spirits of their original wielders.
+Bushido was killed by Superboy-Prime during the Infinite Crisis storyline in 2006 and has not returned since his death, though he was temporarily resurrected as a member of the Black Lantern Corps in the Blackest Night storyline.

 Bushido has made limited appearances in media outside comics, with his most prominent being non-speaking appearances in the animated series Teen Titans.
+Bushido also appears in the series' spin-off comic series Teen Titans Go!.

 Publication history

 Bushido first appeared in Titans Annual #1 (2000), part of the "Planet DC" event, and was created by Geoff Johns and Ben Raab.

 Bushido's death in Infinite Crisis underwent several revisions.
 Initially, writer Geoff Johns intended Argent to die, but editor Eddie Berganza objected to the idea, as he was fond of the character and had plans for her.
 Terra and Red Star were also considered to die before Baby Wildebeest, Pantha, and Bushido were chosen in their place.
 Johns reasoned that he would not mind killing Bushido, his own creation.